gustavNdamukong/DGZ_Uploader/README.md

             (both first and second arguments are 'resize' and false by default respectively.
 This means newly uploaded files will be resized, and if the uploaded file is of the same with a pre-existing file athe upload destination, the new file is renamed and both copies will be kept.

-	    -You ca
-	    n upload a file or files and not resize it but make it overwrite previous copies.
+	    -You can upload a file or files and not resize it but make it overwrite previous copies.
 Do it like so:

 		        ```php
 		            $upload->move('original', 'true');
 		        ```